timescale/docs/timescaledb/tutorials/ingest-real-time-websocket-data.md

 ```

 You can even create separate Python scripts to start multiple websocket
-connections for different types of symbols (e.g.: one for stock, and
+connections for different types of symbols (for example, one for stock, and
 another one for crypto prices)

 If you see an error message similar to this: